 The Two Most Common Newlywed Fights and How to Resolve Them

-The best part of saying “I do” is finally becoming a team and gaining a new roomie you adore.
-But as fun as the idea of actually being married and living together seems, don’t be surprised or discouraged when it turns out to be a bit more effort than you’d imagined.
+The best part of saying "I do" is finally becoming a team and gaining a new roomie you adore.
+But as fun as the idea of actually being married and living together seems, don't be surprised (or discouraged) when it turns out to be a bit more effort than you'd imagined.
 Are you newly married and finding yourself bickering more than ever?
-Don’t worry, your union isn’t doomed to fail (far from it!).
-Most of these (totally resolvable) disagreements stem from tension caused by the fact that you’re going from “me” to “we.”
+Don't worry, this doesn't mean you're doomed to have an unhappy marriage—we promise.
+Most of these (totally resolvable) disagreements stem from tension caused by the fact that you're going from "me" to "we."
 Here to weigh in on common newlywed fights, where they come from and how to work through them are Susan Bartell, Psy.D, psychologist, consultant and award-winning author, and Jane Greer, PhD, a New York–based relationship expert and author of What About Me?
 Stop Selfishness From Ruining Your Relationship.

 Different Ways of Dealing With Clutter

 According to Bartell, one of the biggest sources of tension between newlyweds is the "contentious topic" of household clutter.
 "Marriage often involves combining households, and with that comes the stress of throwing items out and making room for double the stuff and many new wedding gifts," she says.
 A study conducted by